 We help families of modest means become homeowners

 .
-We also help struggling families save their home and preserve their neighborhoods from foreclosures.
-Whether you are trying to buy a home, save your home, or fix your home, we are here to provide help
+We also help struggling families obtain affordable loans for needed home repairs and preserve their neighborhoods from foreclosures through mortgage assistance programs.
+Whether you are trying to buy, fix, or keep your home, we are here to help.

 NHS is proud of the help